Financial Aid Terms

 Professional Judgment

-The ability of the financial aid administrator to adjust the family contribution, dependency status, cost of education or academic progress based upon unusual circumstances or special conditions experienced by the student or family.
+The ability of the financial aid administrator to adjust the Student Aid Index (SAI), dependency status, cost of education or academic progress based upon unusual circumstances or special conditions experienced by the student or family.
 Exercised on a case-by-case basis.

 Pro-ration